 A platinum credit card is a higher tier than a classic or gold credit card.
 Platinum cards usually come with larger credit limits and are better suited to big spenders.
 Platinum credit cards also offer premium extras including concierge services, rewards programs with bonus points offers and competitive earn rates and complimentary insurance covers.
 Some platinum credit cards also come equipped with airline lounge passes, travel credits and entertainment experiences.

 These cards usually come at the cost of a higher annual fee and interest rate.
 Plus, you might also be required to meet a higher minimum income to get approved.
 This guide covers what a platinum credit card is, the benefits of using one and some of the factors you should consider when comparing whether or not one is right for you.

 Compare platinum credit cards

 What are the benefits of using a platinum credit card?

-As a platinum credit card user you can look forward to a number of benefits, which include the following.
+As a platinum credit card user, you can look forward to a number of benefits:

 - Complimentary insurance covers.
-When you use your platinum credit card to make purchases, you can make use of complimentary purchase covers like guaranteed pricing scheme, purchase cover insurance, and extended warranty insurance.
-Complimentary international travel insurance, interstate flight inconvenience insurance, and transit accident insurance come into play when you use your card to pay for travel.
+When you use your platinum credit card to make purchases, you can access complimentary purchase covers like guaranteed pricing scheme, purchase cover insurance, and extended warranty insurance.
+Plus, if you meet the eligibility requirements and use your card to pay for travel costs, you could also receive complimentary international travel insurance, interstate flight inconvenience insurance, and transit accident insurance.

 How can I compare platinum credit cards?